top of page

 • No prior business ownership experience

-• New studio with no trading history
+• A new franchise location with no trading history

 Rather than approaching lenders immediately, the first step was to step back and view the deal through a credit lens.

-Lenders Approach
+Lenders Considerations

 • strict franchise panel requirements

-• limited appetite for startup scenarios with lower equity
+• limited appetite for early-stage businesses

-• assess emerging or non-panel franchise models
+• flexibility to assess non-panel or emerging franchise models

 • which lender is approached